Kaczyzm: Usage and meaning

-Kaczyzm, as a neologism for political ideology, is a type of an ideological concept or an ideologeme.
+Kaczyzm, as a neologism for political ideology, is a type of ideological concept or ideologeme.
 It is one of the best known Polish-language examples of the linguistic construction in the form of derogatory neologisms based on the names of politicians and occurring in the context of political discourse.
-The popularity of this particular term may, as Bolt and Szerszunowicz say, be attributed to the fact that Kaczyński brothers are often pejoratively nicknamed Kaczory (lit. drakes) or Kaczki (lit. ducks).
-A few derivative terms, which are also pejorative, also exist, such as kaczysta (lit.
-Kaczist, a supporter of Kaczyński's policies) and antykaczyzm (lit. anti-Kaczism), of which the latter was used by Jarosław Kaczyński himself.
+The popularity of this particular term may, as Bolt and Szerszunowicz argue, be attributed to the fact that the Kaczyński brothers are often pejoratively nicknamed Kaczory or Kaczki.
+A few other derivative terms, which are also pejorative, exist, such as kaczysta (lit.
+'Kaczist', a supporter of the Kaczyńskis' policies) and antykaczyzm (lit. 'anti-Kaczism'), of which the latter was used by Jarosław Kaczyński himself.

-Similar terms exist in Polish (e.g. lepperyzm, tuskizm), and other languages, including English (see Stalinism, McCarthyism, Thatcherism).
-They are usually pejorative and intend to emphasize the boundaries of "we" vs "others", and to easily "label" political opponents.
+Similar terms exist in Polish (e.g. lepperyzm, tuskizm), and other languages, including English (see Bennism, Blairism, Thatcherism).
+They are usually pejorative and intend to emphasize the boundaries of 'we' vs 'others', and to easily label political opponents.

-This concept is still often used on the pages of the media outlets critical of the Law and Justice (PiS) party, such as the weekly Newsweek Polska.
-In an interview to the left-wing "NIE" newspaper December 2005, when asked to clarify what kaczyzm meant to her, Joanna Senyszyn defined the term as "the Polish variation of 21st-century totalitarianism... [in which] everything mixes: limitations on democracy, a peculiar type of oppression, censorship...
+This concept is still often used on the pages of the media outlets critical of PiS party, such as the weekly Newsweek Polska.
+In an interview to the left-wing NIE newspaper December 2005, when asked to clarify what kaczyzm meant to her, Senyszyn defined the term as "the Polish variation of 21st-century totalitarianism... [in which] everything mixes: limitations on democracy, a peculiar type of oppression, censorship...
 [Kaczyzm] exists in a camouflaged form.
 It is dressed in the garment of social solidarity, patriotism and moral renewal".
 According to Wojciech Szalkiewicz, kaczyzm means a system based on "permanent control, investigative scandals, appointing super-offices and ad hoc commissions of inquiry", while Leszek Balcerowicz described Kaczism as "unprecedented attacks on the institutions combined with unsubstantiated attacks against judges".